nishio/tutorial-webworker-with-react/README.md

 <button onClick={runOnWebWorker}>on WebWorker</button>
 ```

+**NOTICE**: You don't need to modifiy webpack.config.js if you use inlined `webpack-loader-syntax` as above.
+I saw several people are confusing about that.

 In development environment `npm run start`, it works.
 But you may see following error on IDE (for example VSCode): `Cannot find module 'worker-loader!./webworker'.`